 Unfortunately, the Nevada Gaming Control Board neither reports nor asks licensees (casinos) to record video poker revenue.
-It is simply lumped in with slot revenue, and the only breakdown is by slot denomination.
+It’s simply lumped in with slot revenue.
+The only breakdown is by slot denomination.

 Empirical data shows how important video poker is to the overall slot revenue of a casino.
 It’s especially important for its prevalence in jurisdictions that limit many forms of gaming, namely racinos, bars, saloons, and small gaming parlors around the world.

 Newer gaming jurisdictions like Louisiana and Illinois have published data specifically on video poker revenue.
 In 2013, Louisiana’s adjusted gross video poker revenue was over $600 million.
 Video poker represented 20 percent of the state’s net daily revenue.